yjiace/alibabacloud-devops-mcp-server/README.md

-# alibaba-devops-mcp-server
+# devops-mcp-server

-alibaba-devops-mcp-server is an API integration tool built for Alibaba Cloud Devops platform.
+alibabacloud-devops-mcp-server is an API integration tool built for Alibaba Cloud Devops platform.
 This tool is based on the Model Context Protocol (MCP), providing AI assistants with the ability to interact with the Yunxiao platform.

 ## Features

-alibaba-devops-mcp-server provides the following functionalities, enabling AI assistants to:
+alibabacloud-devops-mcp-server provides the following functionalities, enabling AI assistants to:

 * **Code Repository Management**: Create, query, and manage code repositories and their branches
 * **File Operations**: Create, update, delete, and retrieve code file contents